Gmuniz22/lean-github/README.md

 # lean-github
-this repository is to learn Github
+this repository is to get started with Github.
+Happy learning !